istvnurbn/istvnurbn.github.io/content/posts/008-way_to_boshan/index.md

 title = "way to boshan"
 tags = ["blog", "poetry"]
 date = 2023-02-01T23:15:39+01:00
-featureAlt = "Part of Fan Zeng's Cao Cao Riding, watercolor and ink on paper scroll." coverCaption = "Part of Fan Zeng's Cao Cao Riding, watercolor and ink on paper scroll." draft = true
+lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "Part of Fan Zeng's Cao Cao Riding, watercolor and ink on paper scroll."
+[params]
+  images = ["thumb.jpg"]
+draft = false
 +++

 Being an avid podcast listener for a decade has the consequence of pushing them into the background and not paying much attention to the content.
 Fortunately, this time I was in an exploratory mood and came across a conversation with Tamás Sajó that triggered something.